PufferFinance/PufferPool/docs/PufferProtocol.md

 function stopRegistration(bytes32 moduleName, uint256 validatorIndex) external
 ```

-Allows a NoOp to stop their pending provisioning of a validator node and exit themselves from the queue
+Allows a NoOp to stop their pending provisioning of a validator and exit themselves from the queue

 *Effects*:
 * Updates the status of this validator in the queue to DEQUEUED
-* If this validator node was next to be provisioned, increments the counter for next node to be provisioned
+* If this validator was next to be provisioned, increments the counter for next node to be provisioned
 * Transfers the bonded ETH back to the NoOp

 *Requirements*:
 * Caller must be the corresponding NoOp for this pending validator
-* Validator node must have pending status in the queue
+* Validator must have pending status in the queue

 #### `stopValidator`